 With the approval of the department chair, students may also choose an area not on the above list (e.g. Middle Eastern or Islamic studies, security studies, policy studies, etc).

-The global studies minor consists of five courses: Global Studies 101, 102, either 301 or 302, two electives in global studies, and a semester of second language study.
+The global studies minor consists of five (5) courses: Global Studies 101, 102, either 301 or 302, two electives in global studies (one at the 200 level and one at the 300 level), and a semester of second language study.

 To receive honors in global studies, students must achieve a minimum GPA of 3.5 in the major and 3.2 overall and submit for evaluation a project of substantial length.
 Further details may be obtained in the department office.